Associate of Applied Science in Diagnostic Medical Sonography

 Applicants must contact the department for the application requirements, selection criteria and application procedure for the year they wish to apply since it is subject to change periodically.
 Completion of the admission requirements does not guarantee selection into the program.

-Students will be required to physically attend classes at the Anchorage campus for the first year and may be assigned to clinical sites in other Alaska communities at their expense during the second year.
+Students will be required to physically attend classes at the Anchorage campus for the first year full major status and may be assigned to clinical sites in other Alaska communities at their expense during the second year.
 Due to the risks associated with working in a health care setting, students may be required to provide proof of health insurance prior to starting clinical training.

 - Satisfy the General University Requirements for Associate of Applied Science Degrees.